otherness-space/basic/README.txt

 - 3/2/1 columns layout

-- liquid or fixed layout
+- liquid or fixed layout by just deleting 1 line

 - id and classes for all menu items